 - Animals’ diets cannot contain meat or animal byproducts

-- No growth hormones allowed and animals must be insensible to pain prior to slaughter
+- No growth hormones are allowed and animals must be insensible to pain prior to slaughter

-- Animals being raised for meat can only be given antibiotics treating sickness by a vet and they must be cleared from the animal’s system prior to
+- Animals being raised for meat can be given antibiotics only by a vet treating sickness, and antibiotics must be cleared from the animal’s system prior to slaughter

-Vegetarian Option: Turkeys on factory farms are deprived of the simplest of pleasures, like running, building nests, spreading their wings, raising their young, and worse, are killed when they are only 5 or 6 months old.
+Vegetarian Option: Turkeys on factory farms are deprived of the simplest of pleasures, like running, building nests, spreading their wings, and raising their young.
+Even worse, they are killed when they are only 5 or 6 months old.
 After their beaks and toes are burned off with a hot blade, they are crammed into grimy sheds.
 If you can’t verify the source, opt for a non-GMO, vegan alternative.

 Also, order a free Vegan Starter Kit from PETA.
-Just fill out the form to request a free copy or instantly download the starter kit, which is packed full of recipes, tips on making the switch!
+Just fill out the form to request a free copy or instantly download the starter kit, which is packed full of recipes and tips on making the switch!

-NOT THIS: Paying more for turkeys labeled ‘hormone-free?”
-Save your dollars in this department because no poultry in the U.S. is allowed to receive hormones.
+NOT THIS: Are you paying more for turkeys labeled “hormone-free?”
+Save your dollars, because no poultry in the U.S. is allowed to receive hormones.
 They are in fact, all hormone-free (can you say greenwashing?).
 Turkeys labeled “natural,” “pastured,” and “conventional meat” do not have the same standards or inspections as USDA Organic.

-- Avoid: “Free-range” This term is regulated by government and indicates the turkey must have access to the outdoors, but it can be just a small fenced and frequency and duration aren’t specified.
-No on-site review of operation is required.
-Painful surgical procedures without pain meds are permitted.
+- Avoid: “Free-range” — although this term is regulated by the government and indicates the turkey must have access to the outdoors, the area may be quite small and the frequency and duration of access aren’t specified.
+No on-site review of operation is required for this label.
+And painful surgical procedures without pain meds are permitted.

 GREEN THIS: Avoid nonstick cookware.
-Cook with: cast iron, food-grade stainless steel or ceramic for cooking and glass, earthenware or cast iron for baking to avoid aluminum and perfluorchemical (PFC) exposure.
+Use cast iron, food-grade stainless steel, or ceramic cookware and glass, earthenware, or cast iron for baking to avoid aluminum and perfluorchemical (PFC) exposure.

-NOT THIS: Did you know that PFCs (PFOA and PTFE) — are used in the manufacturing of Teflon and in other coated items.
-Teflon and other nonstick pans begin to break down and release toxins into the air at a temperature of only 446° F. They are a likely carcinogen, as they have been shown to cause cancer in animal studies.
+NOT THIS: Did you know that PFCs (PFOA and PTFE) are used in the manufacturing of nonstick cookware, such as Teflon brand?
+These coatings begin to break down and release toxins into the air at a temperature of only 446 degrees Fahrenheit.
+They are a likely carcinogen, as they have been shown to cause cancer in animal studies.

-GREEN THIS: Buy 100% Whole Grain and 100% Whole Wheat.
+GREEN THIS: Buy 100 percent whole grain and 100 percent whole wheat.
 Eat the correct type of carbohydrates.
 A “good carb” contains “whole-grain” or “stone-ground” flour.
-Don’t look for this on the outside of the package as they can stretch the truth here.
+Don’t look for this in the large print on the package as they can stretch the truth here.
 Look for these words near the top of the ingredient list.
-These contain the entire grain kernel, hence more nutrients.
+Whole-grain and stone-ground flours contain the entire grain kernel, hence more nutrients.
 Also, choose USDA Organic and Non-GMO Project Verified items.

-NOT THIS: Remember just “wheat flour,” and “unbleached wheat flour” are not the whole grain.
-Avoid the word enriched.
-It sounds nice, but it ain’t!
+NOT THIS: Remember that just “wheat flour,” and “unbleached wheat flour” do not contain the whole grain.
+Also, avoid the word “enriched.”
+It sounds nice, but it’s not!
 Enriched means they stripped the grain from everything good and healthy, including fiber and B vitamins, then attempted to add the vitamins back in, except the form they add back in is inferior and not absorbed as well by the body.

-GREEN THIS: Choose USDA Organic produce which has a 5-digit PLU (Price Look Up) code starting with #9 and on-GMO Project Verified.
-Avoid genetically modified foods; a 5-digit PLU code starting with #8.
-High risk GMO crops include soy, corn, alfalfa and canola.
-If your budget is tight, stick with conventionally grown produce (a 4-digit PLU number indicates pesticides) that is on the list of the Environmental Working Group’s Clean Fifteen; produce found lowest in pesticide residue.
-The list for 2015 includes: asparagus, avocados, cabbage, cantaloupe, cauliflower, eggplant, grapefruit, kiwi, mangos, onions, papayas, pineapple, sweet corn, sweet potatoes and sweet peas.
+GREEN THIS: Choose USDA Organic produce, which has a 5-digit PLU (Price Look Up) code starting with #9 and is Non-GMO Project Verified.
+Avoid genetically modified foods.
+High-risk GMO crops include soy, corn, alfalfa, and canola.
+If your budget is tight, stick with conventionally grown produce (a 4-digit PLU number indicates pesticides) that is on the list of the Environmental Working Group’s Clean Fifteen — these produce categories have been found to have the lowest pesticide residue.
+The list for 2018 includes: avocados, sweet corn, pineapples, cabbages, onions, sweet peas frozen, papayas, asparagus, mangoes, eggplants, honeydew melons, kiwis, cantaloupes, cauliflower, and broccoli.

-NOT THIS: Avoid the EWG’s Dirty Dozen list of produce (fruits and veggies found with the highest levels of pesticide residue), or purchase only organic options for these: apples, strawberries, grapes, celery, peaches, spinach, sweet bell peppers, nectarines, cucumbers, cherry tomatoes, imported snap peas, potatoes, hot peppers, kale/collard greens.
+NOT THIS: Avoid the EWG’s Dirty Dozen list of produce (fruits and veggies found with the highest levels of pesticide residue), or purchase only organic produce when buying: strawberries, spinach, nectarines, apples, grapes, peaches, cherries, pears, tomatoes, celery, potatoes, sweet bell peppers, and hot peppers.